This Day In Writing History

 In 1844, Dumas published The Three Musketeers - the first in a three-book trilogy, The D'Artagnan Romances.
 A fourth book, The Son Of Porthos, aka The Death Of Aramis, was published 13 years after Dumas' death; though it bore his name, it was actually written by Paul Mahalin.

 In Dumas' classic swashbuckler, a young man named D'Artagnan sets out to join the King's Musketeers.
-He meets three of them - Athos, Porthos, and Aramis - but ends up being challenged to a duel by each man.
+He meets three of them - Athos, Porthos, and Aramis - and ends up being challenged to a duel by each man.

 Just as D'Artagnan's duel with Athos is about to begin, the guards of the evil Cardinal Richelieu arrive and threaten to arrest all the men for dueling.
 Using his skill as a swordsman, D'Artagnan helps the three Musketeers defeat the guards.